 cPanel web hosting is easier to set up and manage.
-Users who are not familiar with Linux servers can easily maintain servers using cPanel, a GUI control panel for web servers.
+Users unfamiliar with Linux servers can easily maintain servers using cPanel, a GUI control panel for web servers.

 Buying shared hosting or managed web hosting can provide users a control panel.
 But both types of hostings have their own advantages and disadvantages.
 Read this article to know things to remember before buying web hosting.

-Today in this article, I am going to talk about Vesta Control Panel, a free and open-source control panel for Linux servers.
+Today in this article, I will talk about Vesta Control Panel, a free and open-source control panel for Linux servers.
 Vesta CP can be deployed on Red hat/CentOS (version 5,6,7), Debian (version 7, 8, 9), and Ubuntu (version 12.04 – 18.10).

 Vesta Control Panel – Simple yet powerful control panel for Linux

 Vesta control panel is developed and maintained by Serghey Rodin.
 It is an open-source project that means anyone can fork it and make his own customizations.
 But, VestaCP supports more than enough features to maintain a small server.

 VestaCP has a simple and clean user interface.
 Information regarding current users, registered domains, DNS records, Mails, databases, cron jobs, and backups is available right on the dashboard.

 Creating new user accounts, web domains, DNS records, or databases is as simple as creating a note.
 Vesta control panel also has a cron job management system.
 Cron jobs allow users to run commands automatically after a specific period.

 Vesta control panel interface is simple but has a great number of features.
 As I call it the server administration bar, the top navigation bar allows us to check for server updates, server IP address, graphs, statistics, logs, Uptime, Firewall, and install apps from softaculous.